anabaei/codeCore/project/readme.md

 has_many :comments, dependent: :nullify
 ````
 `CASCADE`
-Whenever rows in the master (referenced) table are deleted (resp. updated), the respective rows of the child (referencing) table with a matching foreign key column will get deleted (resp. updated) as well.
+Whenever rows in the master (referenced) table are deleted, the respective rows of the child (referencing) table with a matching foreign key column will get deleted as well.
 This is called a cascade delete

 * ...